-All pupils at Orchard Park are regularly assessed both formally (through assessments like PiRA for reading, PUMA for Mathematics and SATs) and informally (through teacher and teaching assistant observations, conversations with children and the marking of work done in lessons).
+All pupils at Orchard Park are regularly assessed both formally (through assessments such as Rising Stars and SATs) and informally (through teacher and teaching assistant observations, conversations with children and the marking of work done in lessons).
 These assessments help to build up a picture of the progress that each child is making.
-Each term meetings are held between each class teacher, the Deputy Headteacher and the Inclusion Leader.
-At these meetings the progress being made by each child in each class is discussed, with a focus on those making less progress than expected.
+Each term meetings are held between each class teacher, the Headteacher, the Deputy Headteacher and the Inclusion Leader.
+At these meetings the progress being made by every child in each class is discussed, with a focus on those making less progress than expected.
 Ways to support these children’s learning are then investigated and later implemented.

 If a child’s lack of progress is a concern, the class teacher will always inform the child’s parent/carer and when appropriate the child themselves, discussing how the school aims to provide additional support or intervention and how parents/carers can help at home.

 Support or interventions at school might include adapting the curriculum, providing additional learning resources within the classroom or receiving support or a planned intervention, either on an individual basis or as part of a small group.
 Some support may take place within the classroom to enable the child to access the lesson that is being taught.
 Planned intervention groups usually require children to be withdrawn from the classroom for between 10 minutes and an hour (depending on the intervention) for a specific period of time, to boost the children’s learning and to try to close the gap between their level of achievement and that of their peers.
 Parental help can range from hearing their child read daily, with a focus on whether the child has understood the text, to playing games to learn the pairs of numbers that make 10 (number bonds).